-Mr Roberto Lázaro Alcántara Rojas represents Consorcio Transportista Occher, S.A. de CV, that has a direct interest of 8.04% in the share capital of PRISA and that is linked to Rucandio through the above mentioned shareholders agreement dated April 24, 2014.
+Mr Roberto Lázaro Alcántara Rojas represents Consorcio Transportista Occher, S.A. de CV, that has a direct interest of 8.04% in the share capital of PRISA and that is linked to Rucandio through the shareholders agreement dated April 24, 2014 which is described in Section A.6 of this Report.

-Mr Khalid Bin Thani Bin Abdullah Al Thani represents International Media Group, S.à.r.l. that has a direct interest of 8.17% in the share capital of PRISA.
+Mr Khalid Bin Thani Bin Abdullah Al Thani and Mr Waaled Ahmad Ibrahim Alsa'di represent International Media Group, S.à.r.l. that has a direct interest of 8.17% in the share capital of PRISA.